 We have been working on expanding our database of key bitcoin data so that we can more closely monitor bitcoin’s progress and make forecasts on key adoption metrics, such as wallet use and merchant acceptance.

-So that you can have a quick, one-page dashboard that measures bitcoin’s progress, we are introducing our Key Bitcoin Adoption Metrics (Figure 4).
+So that you can have a quick, one-page dashboard that measures bitcoin’s progress, we are introducing our Key Bitcoin Adoption Metrics (Slide 42).

-For the first time, we are also making year-end forecasts for the total number of bitcoin wallets (Figure 5) and the total number of bitcoin-accepting businesses (Figure 6).
+For the first time, we are also making year-end forecasts for the total number of bitcoin wallets (Slide 28) and the total number of bitcoin-accepting businesses (Slide 30).

 Why not come back in two quarters to see how we’ve done with these forecasts?

-In the meantime, we hope you enjoy the State of Bitcoin Q2 2014 report.
+In the meantime, we hope you enjoy the State of Bitcoin Q2 2014 report and CoinDesk’s other Research Reports.
 We’d like to thank you, our readers, for making CoinDesk the world’s leading source of bitcoin news, analysis and perspective, and we very much welcome your feedback on how we can make the State of Bitcoin even better.

 You can access CoinDesk’s full spreadsheet of all bitcoin venture capital deals here.